Information for Private landlords on the eviction process

 There is also an safeguard for where there are substantial rent arrears of one or more which equates to or exceeds an amount that is the equivalent of 6 months rent under the tenancy agreement.

 Where an Eviction Order was granted before the legislation came into force or where the landlord raised eviction proceedings before the legislation came into force and served an Eviction Notice before the announcement on 6 September 2022, the case will not fall under the moratorium and will still be able to be enforced in line with current legal requirements.

-The Bill further contains provisions that change the way in which civil damages can be awarded for unlawful evictions.
+The Act further contains provisions that change the way in which civil damages can be awarded for unlawful evictions.
 The damages for unlawful evictions will be increased to a maximum of 36 months worth of rent.
 The Tribunal has discretion to award a lower amount if appropriate in the circumstances of the case.

 If a landlord is found to be pressuring a tenant to leave during the period the legislation is in place it may result in a review of the landlords Fit and Proper Person Status which may result in them no longer being able to act a private landlord.

 Section 11 of the Homelessness Etc (Scotland) Act 2003 requires landlords and creditors to notify the relevant Local Authority when they raise proceedings for possession or serve certain notices regarding the standard security level.
 The purpose of this requirement is to ensure that Local Authorities are alerted to households at risk of homelessness due to eviction or repossession at an early stage.
 You can notify West Lothian Council by completing and sending it to Section11notices@westlothian.gov.uk.

 Landlords are required to notify the relevant local authority when they raise proceedings for procession of a dwelling house.
 It is important to note that the duty does not apply at the point where an AT6, Section 33 or Notice to Leave is served.
 The duty only applies at the point when a landlord raises proceedings in the First Tier Tribunal.